A “Peak” into the Study Abroad Experience in Italy

-Friends of the MSU College of Music can experience the music, architecture and culture of central Italy alongside faculty and students through a new small group tour offered in June 2017.
+Friends of the MSU College of Music can experience the music, architecture and culture of central Italy alongside faculty and students through a small group tour offered in June 2018.

 “Experience Umbria: The Green Heart of Italy” invites travelers on an 11-day residential tour based in the medieval walled city of Todi.
 The all-inclusive tour combines historic exploration, music and music festivals, wine tasting, fine dining, and sampling of local Italian cuisine.
-The trip begins and ends in Rome, featuring excursions to major sites, five-star lodging, and meals in top-rated restaurants.
+The trip ends in Rome, featuring excursions to major sites, five-star lodging, and dinner in a top-rated restaurant.

 A unique component of the tour gives travelers an inside view of the life of student musicians participating in the College’s Study Abroad program in Todi.
-Travelers will accompany MSU students and faculty on a guided tour of Todi’s closed or “hidden churches” and other archeological sites that are not open to the public, followed by the chance to observe master classes for piano, cello and voice in beautiful, historic settings.
-A second “day-in-the-life” includes site seeing, luncheons and dinner with students and faculty, and a seat at the final concert of the Todi Study Abroad program.
+Travelers will take guided tours of Todi’s closed or “hidden churches” and other archeological sites that are not open to the public, followed by the chance to observe master classes for piano, cello and voice in beautiful, historic settings.
+The trip includes site seeing, luncheons and dinner with students and faculty, and a seat at the final concert of the Todi Study Abroad program.